RulHolos/Bartender/README.md

 -> Click `Save current hotbars`.
 -> Check the hotbars you want to use/load.

-You can then load your profile using the `/barload <profile name>` command inside the chat or in a macro.
+You can then load your profile using the `/barload <profile name>` command inside the chat, in the config or in a macro.